Office 365 SPF Record Setup: A Step-by-Step Guide

 Once your SPF record is live, or if you're trying to figure out an issue with an existing one, you absolutely need to check its validity.
 This is where SPF record checker tools are invaluable.
 These online utilities let you examine your SPF record just as a recipient's mail server would.
 Using a checker regularly helps you catch syntax errors, confirm all your legitimate sending sources are listed, and ensure you haven’t accidentally gone over the DNS lookup limit—a common pitfall!
 If a tool flags an error, it's wise to address it quickly.
 And remember, if you're not entirely comfortable making DNS changes yourself, there's no shame in asking your IT team or a seasoned professional for a hand.

-Use Microsoft's Official SPF Configuration Guide
+Consulting Microsoft's Official SPF Guide

 When you're working with Office 365, it always pays to consult the mothership.
 Microsoft provides a comprehensive guide on how to correctly set up SPF records for your custom domain within their ecosystem.
 This document is your best friend because it clearly explains how Microsoft 365 uses SPF to bolster email security and, crucially, to help prevent email spoofing—a tactic often exploited in phishing schemes and other cyberattacks.
 Following their specific instructions ensures your SPF configuration is in harmony with their systems, which is key for both security and deliverability.
 I highly recommend bookmarking this page; it’s a resource you’ll likely return to.